Singapore's miracle economy wrestles with immigration in jubilee year

 On Sunday, Singapore will mark half a century of independence, and marvel at its leap from the third world to the first.
 But progress in the next few years will be less momentous.
 The government expects economic growth to be less than half the 8 percent average rate of the past 50 years, adding that a shrinking workforce will challenge that forecast.

-Over the years, as Singapore industrialised and transformed itself into a major electronics manufacturer and a global oil trading hub, demand for workers increased and immigration rules were relaxed.
+Over the years, as Singapore industrialized and transformed itself into a major electronics manufacturer and a global oil trading hub, demand for workers increased and immigration rules were relaxed.

 Prime Minister Lee Hsien Loong said earlier this month "there are no easy choices" on managing immigrants and foreign workers.